Conditions for receiving a diploma with a "French Immersion" designation

 The goal of the French Immersion Stream is to allow you to develop an advanced level of French in your field of study.
 You must meet the following requirements to receive a designation of “French Immersion” on your diploma:

-- Complete the requirements of your program of study.
+- Complete the requirements of a program of study which offers the French Immersion Stream.

 - Complete at least 14 courses (42 units)* taught in French, including: